SiliconLabs/proprietary_rail/rail_improved_rfsense_transmitter/README.md

 radio configuration can be found in the project folder, so it can be used with RAILtest or in any custom application.

-Note, that this RF Sense PHY is extremely sensitive in RX mode and it is not intended to be used for that purpose, because detection happens very frequently (RAILtest uses constant RX that should be disabled using this PHY).
+Note, that this RF Sense PHY is extremely sensitive in Rx mode and it is not intended to be used for that purpose, because detection happens very frequently (RAILtest uses constant Rx that should be disabled using this PHY).

 ## Setup ##